eddywm/KTFLITE/README.md

 > Computer Vison Application Written In Kotlin Powered By Tensorflow Deep Learning library

-KTFLITE a mix of Kotlin and Tensorfow Lite is an application written entirely in Kotlin powered by Tensorflow, a Deep Learning library developed by Google.
+KTFLITE a mix of Kotlin and Tensorfow AI, it's an application written entirely in Kotlin powered by Tensorflow, a Deep Learning library developed by Google.

 <br>